drhsqlite/pikchr/doc/pathattr.md

   *  (**then**|**go**) *distance*? *compass-direction*
   *  **close**

-The "`from`" attribute is used to assign the the starting location of the line object (its ".start" value).
+The "`from`" attribute is used to assign the starting location of the line object (its ".start" value).
 The other six forms (collectively called "to" forms) assign intermediate vertexes or the end point (.end).
 If the "`from`"